mehulagg/gitlab/doc/integration/jira/connect-app.md

 You can integrate GitLab.com and Jira Cloud using the [GitLab.com for Jira Cloud](https://marketplace.atlassian.com/apps/1221011/gitlab-com-for-jira-cloud) app in the Atlassian Marketplace.
-The user configuring GitLab.com for Jira Cloud must have [Maintainer](../../user/permissions.md) permissions in the GitLab.com namespace.
+The user configuring GitLab.com for Jira Cloud app must have [Maintainer](../../user/permissions.md) permissions in the GitLab.com namespace.

 This integration method supports [smart commits](dvcs.md#smart-commits).